Best Male Enhancement Pills

 Winner: Performer 8

 Since everyone uses male enhancement pills for different reasons, one remedy might not be as effective for you as it is for others.
 But we don’t think the answer is to cram a bunch of ingredients into a pill and hope it pleases everybody.
-We’re also wary of any product that makes a big deal out of certain ingredients, only to include them in doses that are significantly smaller than doses used in studies.
+We’re also wary of any product that makes a big deal out of certain ingredients but only includes them in doses that are significantly smaller than those used in studies.
 Many of those studies lack statistical significance as it is, so turning to an inferior dose of a poorly studied ingredient isn’t the way to gain our appreciation.

 Performer 8 includes a streamlined set of specific ingredients, and several of those ingredients appear in doses consistent with, or at least approaching, doses used in clinical studies.
 Its inclusion of ashwagandha allows its formula to address testosterone levels directly and reduce stress and anxiety.
 That can yield positive results in your body’s ability to generate an erection while preventing the psychological factors associated with ED from creating a negative feedback loop in which one or two failed erections create self-doubt and stress that leads to more failed erections.